-Wget Command Tutorial With Examples For Linux
+Wget Command Tutorial With Examples For Linux and Windows

 Linux provides different tools to download files via different type of protocols like HTTP, FTP, HTTPS etc.